-Social Work at California State University - Chicopublic administration & social service program at California State University - Chico.
+Social Work at University of South Florida - Main Campuspublic administration & social service program at University of South Florida - Main Campus.

 We've gathered data and other essential information about the program, such as the average salary of graduates, ethnicity of students, how many students graduated in recent times, and more.
-Also, learn how Chico State ranks among other schools offering degrees in social work.
+In addition, we cover how USF Tampa ranks in comparison to other schools with social work programs.

 - Bachelor’s Degree in Social Work

 USF Tampa Social Work Rankings

 |Most Popular Colleges for Social Work||51|

 Popularity of Social Work at USF Tampa

 During the 2018-2019 academic year, University of South Florida - Main Campus handed out 87 bachelor's degrees in social work.
 Due to this, the school was ranked #51 out of all colleges and universities that offer this degree.
 This is a decrease of 5% over the previous year when 92 degrees were handed out.

 In 2019, 138 students received their master’s degree in social work from USF Tampa.
 This makes it the #66 most popular school for social work master’s degree candidates in the country.

 How Much Do Social Work Graduates from USF Tampa Make?